davidgs/OSPOEventsManager/docs/developer/architecture.md

 # Architecture Overview

-This document provides a comprehensive overview of the OSPO Events Manager architecture.
+This document provides a comprehensive overview of the Events Manager architecture.

 ## System Architecture

-OSPO Events Manager is a full-stack web application deployed on OpenShift with the following architecture:
+Events Manager is a full-stack web application deployed on OpenShift with the following architecture:

 ```
 ┌─────────────────────────────────────────────────────────┐